adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/extract_using_jdbc_connection/extract_using_jdbc_connection.md

 In the next section you will find several examples about how to do it.

 ## The Simplest Scenario using sqlite
+!!! warning "Not parallel"
-.. warning:: Not parallel -  Recommended for smaller datasets only, or when stressing the source system is a high concern
+    Recommended for smaller datasets only, or when stressing the source system is a high concern

 This scenario is the simplest one we can have, not taking any advantage of Spark JDBC optimisation techniques and using a single connection to retrieve all the data from the source.